wp-plugins/electric-studio-download-counter/readme.txt

 2. Specify which file types you want to track.

 == Changelog ==

+= 2.0 =
+* Complete rewrite of the plugin to sort out best practices and conform to WordPress coding standards
+* resolved issues of "not working".
+It does now.
+* uses the same data, so update should be painless, but please, PLEASE, make a backup of your data
+* to make a backup of your data, look at a plugin named 'WP-DB-Backup' (yes, I know it hasn't been updated in 2 years, but it works perfectly.)

 = 1.1 =
 * Fixed notices that appeared in debugging mode